-Trump threatens Iran over nuclear programme in Macron meeting
+Trump says could have agreement with Macron on Iran nuclear deal 'very quickly'

+“I think we really had some substantive talks on Iran.
+And we’re looking forward to doing something,” Mr Trump told reporters after a meeting at the White House with Mr Macron.

+“We could have at least an agreement among ourselves very quickly.
+I think we’re fairly close to understanding each other.”

-WASHINGTON (BLOOMBERG) - President Donald Trump warned Iran not to restart its nuclear programme as French President Emannuel Macron urged him to remain in the international agreement curbing the Islamic Republic's atomic efforts.
+Mr Trump warned Iran not to restart its nuclear programme as Mr Macron urged him to remain in the international agreement curbing the Islamic Republic's atomic efforts.

 Mr Trump made his differences with Mr Macron clear from the outset of a state visit on Tuesday (April 24), beginning an Oval Office meeting by saying the Iran deal was "insane, ridiculous, should never have been made".

-The US president also warned Iran not to resume its nuclear programme, even if the international accord collapses and US sanctions resume.
+The US President also warned Iran not to resume its nuclear programme, even if the international accord collapses and US sanctions resume.

 "If they restart their nuclear programme, they're going to have bigger problems than ever before," Mr Trump said.